-Submission/completion of tasks after the date due without an approved reason will result in a student being awarded zero for that task and receiving an 'N' warning letter.
+Submission/completion of tasks after the date due without an approved reason will result in a student having a zero mark recorded for that task and receiving an 'N' warning letter.

 For research tasks and/or projects that are completed over an extended period of time, every effort must be made to submit the task on the due date.
-This could include sending the completed task in by a parent or with a brother or sister, contacting the teacher directly to make a mutually suitable arrangement for submission or express posting it to arrive at the school by the due date.
+This could include sending the completed task in by a parent/carer or with a sibling, contacting the teacher directly to make a mutually suitable arrangement for submission or express posting it to arrive at the school by the due date.